Æthelburh of Barking: Legend and relics

-Æthelburh's relics were translated within Barking Abbey several times over the centuries, including by Hildelith, Abbess Ælfgifu (c.
-1066–c.
-1086), and Abbess Mabel de Bosham (1215–1247).
-At the time of the monastery's dissolution by Henry VIII in 1539, Æthelburh's relics occupied the central position in the abbey's saints' chapel, alongside Hildelith and Saint Wulfhilda.
+Under the tenure of Abbess Mabel de Bosham (1215–1247), the three saints' relics were again translated, this time into the abbey's new saints' chapel.
+At the time of the monastery's dissolution by Henry VIII in 1539, Æthelburh's relics occupied the central position in the chapel, alongside Hildelith and Wulfhilda.
 A trio of modern grave slabs at Abbey Green remember the three saints.